1jour1vin

 white flowers

-"With clockwork precision: smooth, pleasant, and at the same time well-structured.
-A wine to drink now or within five to six years."
-(RVF magazine no. 694 - October 2025).
+“With the precision of a watchmaker: smooth, approachable, yet well-structured.
+A wine to enjoy chilled now or within the next five to six years.”
+(RVF Magazine No. 694 – October 2025).

-Buy your Michel Redde wines at the best price in a private sale!
+Buy Michel Redde wines at the best prices in a private sale!

 Rated site